-When you enter some words for your query in a search box, and hit enter, you’ll often see some suggested or related searches in addition to links and descriptions of pages that may be relevant for your search.
-These suggestions might be at the top of the search results, at the bottom, to one side or another, in the middle of results, or in any or all of those locations.
+When you enter some words for your query in a search box and hit enter, you’ll often see some suggested or related searches in addition to links and descriptions of pages that may be relevant for your search.
+These suggestions might be at the top of the search results, at the bottom, to one side or another, in the middle of results, or any or all of those locations.

-Google often shows query suggestions at different places in search results, including “query refinements” at the top and in the middle of results, and “searches related” at the bottom of results, like in the following screen shot:
+Google often shows query suggestions at different places in search results, including “query refinements” at the top and in the middle of results, and “searches related” at the bottom of results, like in the following screenshot:

-Yahoo frequently shows query suggestions in a drop down under the search box.
+Yahoo frequently shows query suggestions in a drop-down under the search box.
 Note the option to click on an arrow and see even more suggestions in the following image:

-Bing displays query suggestions in a left hand column, where you might often find the main navigation on many web pages.
+Bing displays query suggestions in a left-hand column, where you might often find the main navigation on many web pages.

-Ask.com, in contrast to Bing, shows related searches in a right hand column.
+Ask.com, in contrast to Bing, shows related searches in a right-hand column.

 Problems with Offering Query Suggestions

 If you’re curious like I am, you may be asking yourself how the search engines come up with those alternative query terms.
-If you’re a searcher, and you don’t know much about the topic you’re searching for, you may wonder if those are actually helpful suggestions.
+If you’re a searcher and don’t know much about the topic you’re searching for, you may wonder if those are helpful suggestions.
 If you’re a site owner, you might be wondering if you should include some information on your site about topics revealed in those suggested searches.